xaur/notes/invdos.md

 - utc: 2020-08-27
 - event: our lead developer @davecgh was contacted by both @tuxcanfly and Braydon Fuller (Original finder) that they are going to go public with the CVE
 - source_url: https://twitter.com/degeri_crypto/status/1305591786065330176
+- note: this is 51th day since the initial submission on 2020-07-07

 ---